Written by Tenley Haraldson.

 - Streptococcus (Strep) - bacteria causing a host of illnesses from strep throat to scarlet fever, and pneumonia

-By focusing on the most germ-laden areas of your home, you’ll help to eliminate bacteria, mold, and fungi – and reduce your family’s chances of getting sick.
+By focusing on the dirtiest places in your home, you won't just eliminate bacteria, mold, and fungi: You'll also reduce your chances of getting sick.

 First Thing’s First: Keep New Pathogens Out

-- Take your shoes off outside, spray them with a disinfectant, and store them in an entryway/mudroom to avoid tracking dangerous microbes throughout your home.
+- Take your shoes off outside, spray them with a disinfectant, and store them in an entryway/mudroom.

-- If you’re a frontline worker, immediately throw your clothes into the washing machine upon arriving home.
+- If you’re a frontline worker, immediately throw your clothes into the washing machine.

-- Consider taking a shower immediately (and require mandatory bathtime for the kids when they come home).
+- Consider taking a shower ASAP and requiring mandatory bathtime for kids when they come home.

 Cleaning removes dirt, gunk, and other impurities from all of the soft and hard surfaces in your home.
 And even though cleaning doesn’t necessarily kill every germ, it definitely helps to limit their numbers while reducing the chances of them spreading.